ZentienceLabs/alchemi-code-v2/README.md

 - Control a web browser
 - Use external tools via [MCP (Model Context Protocol)](https://docs.roocode.com/advanced-usage/mcp)

-MCP extends Roo Code's capabilities by allowing you to add unlimited custom tools.
-Integrate with external APIs, connect to databases, or create specialized development tools - MCP provides the framework to expand Roo Code's functionality to meet your specific needs.
+MCP extends Alchemi Code's capabilities by allowing you to add unlimited custom tools.
+Integrate with external APIs, connect to databases, or create specialized development tools - MCP provides the framework to expand Alchemi Code's functionality to meet your specific needs.

 ### Customization